Loupe: Watchmaking

 Loupes are employed to assist watchmakers in assembling mechanical watches.
 Many aspects require the use of the loupe, in particular the assembly of the watch mechanism itself, the assembly and details of the watch dial, as well as the formation of the watch strap and installation of precious stones onto the watch face.

 Photography

 Analog (film) photographers use loupes to review, edit or analyze negatives and slides on a light table.
 Typical magnifications for viewing slides full-frame depend on image format; 35 mm frames (24×36 mm slides to 38×38 mm superslides) are best viewed at ca. 5×, while ca. 3× is optimal for viewing medium format slides (6×4.5 cm / 6×6 cm / 6×7 cm).
 Often, a 10× loupe is used to examine critical sharpness.
 Photographers using large format cameras may use a loupe to view the ground glass image to aid in focusing.
-Users of digital single-lens reflex cameras use loupes to help to identify dust and other particles on the sensor, in preparation for sensor cleaning.
+Users of digital single-lens reflex cameras use loupes to help identify dust and other particles on the sensor, in preparation for sensor cleaning.